 What is the one thing you wish you had known starting in your business that you know now?

 QUIT STRESSING.
 Claims is a &$^#* job if you let it stress you out.
 Keep calm and remember that claims adjusting is a job.
 Never refer to yourself as a claims adjuster.
 Leave the job at work.

 Based on how you see claims people work, how do you think they could work smarter?

 Keep the stress level low.
 Do not take the job home with them.
 I see too many adjusters just freak out on an audit of their claims.
 Guess what?
 Most of the time they are doing a good job.
 You are the experts, so act like and be the experts.

 Return all calls, emails, and all other communications within 24 business hours.
 You do not have to have an answer.
 Call/email and say I just wanted to let you know I am working on it and I will get back to you by a certain date or when a certain thing happens.
 As the old saying goes – when you are silent, people will expect the worst.

-Bottom Line – quit stressing, be confident, do your 24 hour contacts, and communicate.
-Your Work Comp claims productivity equates to your own self confidence.
+Bottom Line – quit stressing, be confident, do your 24-hour contacts, and communicate.
+Your Work Comp claims productivity equates to your self-confidence.